Antoni Gaudí: Personal life

-Gaudí's personal appearance—Nordic features, blond hair and blue eyes—changed radically over the course of time.
+Gaudí's personal appearance—Mediterranean features, dark hair and hazel eyes—changed radically over the course of time.
 As a young man, he dressed like a dandy in costly suits, sporting well-groomed hair and beard, indulging gourmet taste, making frequent visits to the theatre and the opera and visiting his project sites in a horse carriage.
 The older Gaudí ate frugally, dressed in old, worn-out suits, and neglected his appearance to the extent that sometimes he was taken for a beggar, such as after the accident that caused his death.

 Gaudí left hardly any written documents, apart from technical reports of his works required by official authorities, some letters to friends (particularly to Joan Maragall) and a few journal articles.
 Some quotes collected by his assistants and disciples have been preserved, above all by Josep Francesc Ràfols, Joan Bergós, Cèsar Martinell and Isidre Puig i Boada.
 The only written document Gaudí left is known as the Manuscrito de Reus (Reus Manuscript) (1873–1878), a kind of student diary in which he collected diverse impressions of architecture and decorating, putting forward his ideas on the subject.
 Included are an analysis of the Christian church and of his ancestral home, as well as a text about ornamentation and comments on the design of a desk.